Does Home Insurance Cover Water Leaks?

 Does Home Insurance Protect You From Water Leaks?

+Yes, home insurance protects you from water leaks.
+It also protects you from certain kinds of water damage.
 This is very helpful because water damage to your home can have many consequences.
-Extensive water damage might mean you need to repair your floors, walls, and electrical or heating systems.
+Extensive water damage may require repairs to your floors, walls, and electrical or heating systems.

 Unfortunately, your basic home insurance policy doesn’t cover all water damage.
 You may need to buy extra coverage to protect your home from certain kinds of water damage.